ColeVanOphem/ColeVanOphem/README.md

 I’m a computer science student at the University of Michigan interested in pursuing a career in Software Engineering.

 ## About
-📚 I am currently learning C++, Data Structures and Algorithms, Theoretical Computer Science, and Spanish
+📚 I am currently learning C++, Go, distributed systems, computer networks, and linear algebra!

-🔭 I'm currently working on course projects, leetcode problems, and personal projects
+🔭 I'm currently working on course projects, personal projects, homework, reading, and more

 📫 How to reach me:
 - Email: nvano@umich.edu